Industry 4.0 – what are the challenges holding it back?May 23, 2018

 Another barrier to Industry 4.0 roll-out is concern over security.
 With information being sent from production line to the operations room, and beyond, what measures are in place to safeguard data?
 In his recent article for insight.tech, Maurizio Di Paolo Emilio looks at the option of fog computing to reduce pressure on the security aspects, as well as bandwidth and implementation costs, associated with migrating to Industry 4.0.
 Various communication protocols are also being developed to ensure ease of authentication and connectivity between vision components, including the OPC Unified Architecture, DeviceNet and the Fanuc Intelligent Edge Link and Drive (FIELD) system.

 Personnel having an adequate level of expertise to operate new technology is a further challenge.
-While robots might be taking over picking and placing, picking staff are now expected to know how to programme and control these devices.
+While robots might be taking over picking and placing, picking staff are now expected to know how to program and control these devices.
 But not every factory operative can, or wants, to become a robotics engineer overnight, so recruiting and training the workforce requires investment and time.
 Festo have published an excellent case study of their work with students and employees in Mexico to illustrate how technology companies can support the movement to Industry 4.0.

 The role of industrial vision

 Recent developments in embedded vision systems, bringing even smaller and more cost-effective cameras and sensors to market, will help Industry 4.0 reach maturity.
-Cameras little larger than your thumb nail in combination with robotics, and often, advanced processing software, are speeding up production lines and connecting them to other areas of the factory floor and control centre.
+Cameras little larger than your thumb nail in combination with robotics, and often, advanced processing software, are speeding up production lines and connecting them to other areas of the factory floor and control center.
 Basler have issued an interesting white paper illustrating the role of industrial cameras in the development of Industry 4.0.

-We know that machine vision is a key element in transforming today’s factories into tomorrow’s production centres and our products for industrial vision are under constant development to help overcome the obstacles and pave the way for global deployment of Industry 4.0.
+We know that machine vision is a key element in transforming today’s factories into tomorrow’s production centers and our products for industrial vision are under constant development to help overcome the obstacles and pave the way for global deployment of Industry 4.0.
 Contact us to discuss how we can support your industrial processes with enhanced vision components.